pwrtelegram/pwrtelegram/README.md

 ```
 This way you will be able to safely share the download URL without exposing your bot's token.

+You can also trigger the caching of files already present on the telegram servers to the anonymous PWRTelegram storage server by downloading the file from the following URL: ```https://api.pwrtelegram.xyz/file/bot<token>/<file_path>```.
+The next time you can download files directly from the anonymous URL.

  * sendDocument, sendPhoto, sendVideo, sendAudio, sendVoice, sendSticker requests.

 All of the above requests will be processed using the PWRTelegram API.